"WHAT A BEAUTIFUL THING IT IS TO BE BOTH KNOWN AND LOVED NOT JUST BY OTHERS, BUT BY ONE'S OWN SELF."

-I am a licensed clinical psychologist and the founder of Zeal Family Wellness, LLC.
+I am a licensed clinical psychologist and the founder of Zeal Family Wellness, PLLC.
 I hold a Doctoral degree of Clinical Forensic Psychology with a law enforcement concentration from The Chicago School of Professional Psychology, a Bachelor degree from University of Michigan-Dearborn, and an Associate degree of Criminal Justice.

 I provide individual and family counseling services to adults, children, and adolescents who are seeking to build healthy relationships and authentic lives.
 I also work with couples and co-parents who are experiencing communication problems.
 My areas of specialization include life transitions with an emphasis on divorce and separation, relationship conflict, and childhood trauma.
 I typically help people overcome feelings of shame, sadness, self-doubt, denial, powerlessness, hopelessness, fear, anxiety, grief, or anger.

 Some of my work is with individuals and families involved in the criminal and family court systems.
 I have ten years of experience providing court mandated psychological evaluations, co-parent counseling, supervised and therapeutic supervised visitation, domestic violence counseling, anger management counseling, and parent-child reunification services.
 The evaluations I have conducted include psychological assessments, parenting capacity evaluations, competency evaluations, and sex offender evaluations.
-I am currently accepting referrals for evaluations, including 604b evaluations, on a case-by-case basis.

 In addition to the work I do with children and families, I have a special interest in working with law enforcement officers, first responders, and members of the military.
 I graduated with a concentration in law enforcement and previously conducted fitness for duty evaluations and job suitability screenings for the Kane County Sheriff's Department and the Chicago Police Department.